AmanitaVerna/buffstreams/README.md

 cfg := TCPListenerConfig {
   EnableLogging: false, // true will have log messages printed to stdout/stderr, via log
   MaxMessageSize: 4096,
-  Callback: func(byte[])error{return nil} // Any function type that adheres to this signature, you'll need to deserialize in here if need be
+  Callback: func(*TCPConn, byte[])error{return nil} // Any function type that adheres to this signature, you'll need to deserialize in here if need be
   Address: FormatAddress("", strconv.Itoa(5031)) // Any address with the pattern ip:port.
 The FormatAddress helper is here for convenience.
 For listening, you normally don't want to provide an ip unless you have a reason.
 }
 ```